brp-labs/open-source-api/README.md

 <h3>Proxy</h3>

-I have made a little piece of middleware that serves as a proxy for the API.
-This is done to avoid CORS issues.
+I have created a small piece of middleware that acts as a proxy for the API.
+This is to prevent CORS issues during development when the application is running on a local host without server-side rendering.<h3>Open Science Framework</h3>

-<h3>Open Science Framework</h3>

 [https://osf.io](https://osf.io)